Hawaii-Based Sustainable Solutions

 Director of Finance

-Aaron brings financial management, planning, modeling, and accounting with ten years of experience in the sustainable agriculture and renewable energy sector.
-He previously served as the CFO of Kalona Brand Cocoa, Director of Business Development at landscaping and agriculture firm Pono Pacific; and Financial Analyst at impact investment fund Ulupono Initiative.
+Aaron brings financial management, planning, modeling, and accounting with fifteen years of experience in the sustainable agriculture and renewable energy sector.
+He has served as the Chief Financial Officer of the Kalona Brand cacao farm, Director of Lending at Feed the Hunger Fund, due diligence consultant for Kamehameha Schools, Director of Business Development at landscaping and agriculture firm Pono Pacific; and Financial Analyst at impact investment fund Ulupono Initiative.

 Michael Turina